-End-user Subscribers and RAs submit their public key to DigiCert for certification electronically through the use of a PKCS#10 Certificate Signing Request (CSR) or other digitally signed package in a session secured by Transport Layer Security (TLS).
+End-user Subscribers and RAs submit their public key to DigiCertthrough the use of a PKCS#10 Certificate Signing Request (CSR) or other digitally signed package in a session secured by Transport Layer Security (TLS).
 Where CA, RA, or end-user Subscriber key pairs are generated by DigiCert, this requirement is not applicable.